devachandar/HomeScape/README.md

 the same HS256-signed token locally via a small `jwt_auth.py` (copied into each service, like the Redis event-bus helper) - no per-request call back to Auth Service.

+Property listing detail is a public `GET` but an owner-only `PATCH`/`DELETE` on the same URL.
+DRF's default behavior on a failed/absent authentication is to set `request.user` to Django's `AnonymousUser` - which is truthy and has no `.role` attribute, so `if not request.user` would silently do the wrong thing and `request.user.role` would throw.
+Setting `UNAUTHENTICATED_USER = None` in settings (see every service's `config/settings.py`) makes `request.user` reliably `None` instead, so the ownership checks behave correctly for both anonymous and authenticated requests on the same endpoint.

+### Gateway routing

+A handful of endpoints are called at the bare resource path with nothing after it - `GET /api/properties` (list), `GET /api/search`.
+A single `location /api/properties/ { ... }` block (trailing slash) does **not** match a request to `/api/properties` (no trailing slash) - Nginx's prefix match is a literal string comparison.
+Each service in `nginx.conf` gets two location blocks: an exact match for the bare path and a prefix match for everything under it.

 ## Running it locally